IFRCGo/go-api/README.md

 # For eg: if the field `name` is registred for translation then
 # this command will copy value from `name` to `name_en` if en is the default language.
 python manage.py update_translation_fields

+# Auto translate values from default lang to other language
+python manage.py translate_model
 ```

 ## Generate coverage report